mchmarny/godapr/README.md

 # godapr (simple dapr HTTP client)

-dapr has gRPC and REST APIs.
+Dapr has gRPC and REST APIs.
 For `go`, there is the auto-generated [gRPC SDK](https://github.com/dapr/go-sdk) that covers the complete spectrum of dapr API.
 Developers can also implement their own HTTP calls to the REST API.
-When invoking the dapr REST APIs there usually is lot's of redundant code builting request and aprsing response.
-I create this simple HTTP api to constraint the dapr API to one library.
+When invoking the dapr REST APIs there usually is lot's of redundant code building request and parsing responses, so I create this simple Dapr client to simplify Dapr integrations and minimize code duplication.

-> Warning, this library implements only the most common parts of dapr API (state, pubsub, and binding).

 ## Usage